The infected RP***\A00*****.exe file(s) identified by your scan are in the System Volume Information Folder

 System Restore will back up the good as well as the bad files

-To remove these file(s), the easiest thing to do is Create a New Restore Point
+To remove the file(s) after your system has been cleaned of malware, the easiest thing to do is Create a New Restore Point

 to enable your computer to "roll-back